Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 Laramie sits within a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
 Mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.
 Meanwhile, farm-to-table dining, yoga studios on every corner, and a wellness culture that adds 10% to the grocery bill.
-For electrician salary specifically, the local market reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+For electrician salary specifically, the local market reflects a balanced labor pool where you'll find competitive pricing if you compare options.

 What Matters Most